Chris Brown Fans Reportedly Sending Death Threats To CHVRCHES After Band Calls Him An ‘Abuser’

 The post was in reference to a recent collaboration that Marshmello worked on with Brown and Tyga, called “Light It Up.”

-Brown has been involved in several controversies throughout his career, including his alleged abuse of ex-girlfriend Rihanna, weapons charges, and an ongoing lawsuit involving an alleged rape in Paris earlier this year.
+Brown has been involved in several controversies throughout his career, including his abuse of ex-girlfriend Rihanna, weapons charges, and an ongoing lawsuit involving an alleged rape in Paris earlier this year.

 Mayberry spoke further on the issue on Saturday evening just before kicking off a performance at the Fortress Festival in Texas.
-Video footage shows the singer explaining why she and her bandmates chose to address the collaboration and revealing some of the threats she has received.
+Video footage shows the singer explaining why she and her bandmates chose to address the collaboration and revealed some of the threats she has received.

 The Glasgow native said that she believes it is “morally dubious” to work with musicians with a history of violence.